Beyond Belief: Fact or Fiction

 Beyond Belief: Fact or Fiction is an American television anthology series created by Lynn Lehmann, presented by Dick Clark Productions, and produced and aired by the Fox network from 1997 to 2002.
 Each episode features stories, all of which appear to defy logic, and some of which are allegedly based on actual events.
 The viewer is offered the challenge of determining which are true and which are false.
 At the end of the show, it is revealed to the viewer whether the tales were true or works of fiction.

 The series was hosted by James Brolin in season one and by Jonathan Frakes from season two onwards.
 The show was narrated by Don LaFontaine for the first three seasons and by Campbell Lane for the fourth season.
-The Germany-exclusive fifth season is narrated by Eberhard Prüfer.

-Beginning in 2021, new episodes began to be produced for German channel RTL II, hosted by Frakes.
+Beginning in 2021, new episodes began to be produced for German channel RTL II, hosted by Frakes, and narrated by Eberhard Prüfer.

 Format

 The stories told in the program all have some connection with the supernatural, ghosts, psychic phenomena, coincidences, destiny, or other such unusual occurrences.

 Each episode of the show, as well as all stories within, are introduced with a pun or some other form of witticism pertaining to the particular story and episode, and they all include the underlying moral that not everything we perceive as truth and falsehood is as such, and that it can often be difficult to truly separate fact from fiction, hence the show's title.
 Since the Frakes era, the intros are filmed on a set resembling the interior of a Victorian mansion.

 Each episode typically features five stories, at least one of which is supposedly true and at least one of which is a complete fabrication.
 The majority of true stories on the show are based on first-hand research conducted by author Robert Tralins yet mostly perpetuate hearsay or urban legends as facts, while many of the ones that turned out to be false are either completely fictional or modern-dressed re-tellings of untrue urban legends.

 From season two onwards Jonathan Frakes would end each story with a pun related to the story, while James Brolin always retold a story instead of showing a clip.